RJW20/ml-weather-forecasting/README.md

 The best version of the model achieves a test MAE of 0.0841 mm, and the following (sample of) predictions vs targets:

 ![Stacked recurrent dropout network predictions](/figures/rainfall/stacked_recurrent_evaluation.png)

+### Closing Thoughts
+The stacked recurrent model is the only one that gets close to the baseline, but it still loses to it.
+This poor effectiveness can be more clearly demonstrated if we try a different baseline.
+Observing the graphs we can see that the mode in the rain data by quite some margin is 0 mm of rain in an hour, so how does a model that simply predicts 0 mm for all windows perform?
+We get a validation MAE of 0.0551 mm and a test MAE of 0.0750 mm, clearly even better than any of our expensive models (but also ultimately useless since it will have a small/nonexistent error most of the time but also be very wrong when it does rain).
+Thinking about likely reasons as to why rainfall is much harder to predict than any of the other meteorological variables predicted here, it probably has to do with the fact that rain covers an area rather than a point; professional weather prediction looks at weatherfronts and how they move rather than considering lots of points on a map where data is collected as individual systems.